UNEDLabs/moodle-mod_ejsappbooking/README.md

 This plugin lets you add a booking system to handle the conections to the remote laboratories developed using EJS (either in Java or Javasscript) and added to your Moodle course using the ejsapp plugin.

+This plugin will not receive further updates.
+For more updated versions, contact the authors and/or Nebulous Systems at https://www.nebsyst.com or at https://irs.nebsyst.com.

 ## 2. License

 EJSAppBooking is free software: you can redistribute it and/or modify it under the terms of the GNU General Public